-We are showcasing Abraham Lincoln: A History by John M. Hay as our Series of the Month this August in honor of the late President being in the news for his leadership skills, his use of the telegraph (instead of Twitter), and his lost loves.
+Abraham Lincoln: A History by John M. Hay as our Series of the Month this August in honor of the late President's letter to Joshua Speed opposing slavery (written in August of 1855).

 Considered one of the best treatments of the presidency of Abraham Lincoln of its time, this 10-volume portrait of the man and his administration of the United States at the moment of its greatest upheaval is both intimate and scholarly.

 Written by two private secretaries to the president and first published in 1890, this astonishingly in-depth work is still praised today for its clear, easy-to-read style and vitality.
 This new replica edition features all the original illustrations.

 About the Authors

 American journalist and statesman John Milton Hay (1838-1905) was only 22 when he became a private secretary to Lincoln.
 A former member of the Providence literary circle when he attended Brown University in the late 1850s, he may have been the real author of Lincoln's famous "Letter to Mrs. Bixby."
 After Lincoln's death, Hay later served as editor of the New York Tribune and as U.S. ambassador to the United Kingdom under President William McKinley.

 American author John George Nicolay (1832-1901) was born in Germany and emigrated to the U.S. as a child.
 Before serving as Lincoln's private secretary, he worked as a newspaper editor and later as assistant to the secretary of state of Illinois.

 The hardcover retail list price for the series is $449.90, but now: our price: $359.99 (you save $90 or a 20 percent discount)

 The paperback retail list price: $279.90, but now: our price: $229.99 (you save $50 or a 18 percent discount)